axelperschmann/AbnormalReturns/README.md

 Overview
 --------

-**AbnormalReturns** provides a function `abnormalReturn()`, that returns a data frame including the abnormal returns and the R.squared value of the responsible model for each analyzed date.
+**AbnormalReturns** provides a function `abnormalReturn()`, that returns a data frame including the abnormal returns and the cumulative abnormal returns for all events.

 To see example function calls, check out the help pages and the vignette.